clmarr/DiaSim/README.FLLex.md

 and Morphology".
 However, more generally, this dataset is also intended to enable testing of any "hypothesis" of a set of diachronic transformation rules for the Latin-to-French scenario.
-The form of the dataset used in Marr and Mortensen 2020, and also Marr and Mortensen 2023, is preserved as "FLLex2020" within the folder "legacy" (similarly, there is a 2020 version of the periodicized "FLLAPS" dataset in the same folder), though at the time of writing (November 13, 2023), subsequent changes to FLLex have been limited to material in the comments.
+The form of the dataset used in Marr and Mortensen 2020, and also Marr and Mortensen 2023, is preserved as "FLLex2020" within the folder "legacy" (similarly, there is a 2020 version of the periodicized "FLLAPS" dataset in the same folder).
+Changes were largely only cosmetic changes in comments, aside from fixing a couple coding errors concerning countertonic stress in reference forms.
+There were more substantial, though in the large picture still minor, changes to FLLex and DiaCLEF in 2024; these later versions can be found on www.github.com/clmarr/DiaSim as FLLexPlus2024 and DiaCLEF2024 (and now DiaCLEF2025).

 In order to enable this dataset to be of such use, we must be clear of what specifically it is to be used to test.
 Specifically, this dataset is constructed to test PHONOLOGICAL developments.
 It is not intended to test developments that